Google Chubby: The Lock Service That Inspired ZooKeeper

 Chubby itself is now largely historical, but its influence persists.
 Every time you use ZooKeeper to elect a leader, etcd to store configuration, or Consul for service discovery, you are using systems shaped by Chubby’s design.

 The lesson: coordination is a common problem worth solving once and well.
-Building consensus correctly is hard enough without every team inventing their own poorly-tested version.
-Chubby showed that a well-designed coordination service could be general enough and efficient enough to serve as infrastructure for large-scale distributed systems.
+Getting consensus right is hard enough without every team inventing their own poorly-tested version.
+Chubby proved that a well-designed coordination service could be general enough and efficient enough to serve as infrastructure for large-scale distributed systems.

 Category